 He later explained this further: “I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to myself” (John 14:2-3).
 This scripture gives us a clue that the answer to life after death involves the return of Jesus and is in the future.

-Even when Paul expressed his “desire to depart and be with Christ” (Philippians 1:23), he was not saying it would happen at the time he died.
-He knew that he would be raised or changed at the “coming of the Lord,” who “will descend from heaven with a shout” (1 Thessalonians 4:15-16).
+Even when Paul expressed his “desire to depart and be with Christ” (Philippians 1:23), he was not necessarily saying it would happen at the time he died.4 He speaks on how he would be raised or changed at the “coming of the Lord,” who “will descend from heaven with a shout” (1 Thessalonians 4:15-16).
 So then what happens when we die?

 What Happens When We Die?

-Many are surprised to learn that the Bible teaches that death actually means death.
-Death is the total cessation of life and consciousness.
+It would seem that the Bible in many places teaches that death actually means death.
+Death seems to be described in many verses as the total cessation of life and consciousness.
 Ecclesiastes 9:5 is one of the clearest scriptures that define what death is like: “For the living know that they will die; but the dead know nothing.”
 A few verses later, we read: “Whatever your hand finds to do, do it with your might; for there is no work or device or knowledge or wisdom in the grave where you are going” (verse 10).

 Sleep is used as a euphemism for death because of the belief that the dead would rise again.